mre/andygrunwald.github.io-1/content/post/your-connection-deserves-a-name.md

 **tl;dr**: When your app interacts with an external system (e.g., a database), **assign a name to the connection**.
 The goal should be: **the external system knows who you are**.
-During an incident, it will reduce the time to debug by multiple hours and often save other applications from failing.
+It will reduce the time to debug by multiple hours and often save other applications from failing during an incident.

 ➡️ Want to see how it works?
 Checkout examples for [redis]({{< ref "your-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_redis_-connection" >}}), [RabbitMQ]({{< ref "your-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_rabbitmq_-connection" >}}), [PostgreSQL]({{< ref "your-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_postgresql_-connection" >}}) and [HTTP]({{< ref "your-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_http_-connection" >}}).

 <!--more-->

-## Why naming your datastore connection make sense
+## Why does naming your datastore connection make sense?

 Most of the applications on this planet interact with some datastore (used as a synonym for things like a database, cache, queuing system).
 In a perfect (engineering) world: